Docy Child

 Type 1 or Type 2?

-As part of your audit, you will need to let the auditor know whether a type 1 or type 2 will be conducted.
+As part of your audit, you need to let the auditor know whether a Type 1 or Type 2 audit will be conducted.

-The rule of thumb is, if this is your first SOC 2, start with a type 1, then do a type 2.
+The rule of thumb is that if this is your first SOC 2, start with a Type 1 audit, then do a Type 2 audit.

 Type 1 is good for first-timers.
-That is because type 1 is only assessing the ‘design’ of a control and generally requires only sample documentation of one (1) for each control.
-A type 1 is faster to complete than a type 2.
+A Type 1 is only assessing the ‘design’ of a control and generally requires only sample documentation of one (1) for each control.
+A Type 1 is faster to complete than a Type 2.

-Type 2 is assessing the effectiveness of the controls across a period of time.
-Expect to provide a random sample of documentation per control during a specific period.
+Type 2 is assessing the effectiveness of the controls over a period of time.
+Auditors expect to provide a random sample of documentation per control during a specific period.

 Observation period